pulseq/ISMRM-Virtual-Meeting--November-15-17-2023/tutorials/day2_SMS-EPI/README.md

-# Create SMS-EPI Pulseq file, convert to GE format, and plot in MATLAB
+# Create SMS-EPI (or 3D EPI) fMRI Pulseq file, convert to GE format, and plot in MATLAB

 To create the scan files and plot, in MATLAB do:
 ```
 >> main;
 ```

+To create the corresponding 3D EPI file (3d-epi.seq), change 'SMS' to '3D' in the writeEPI call.

 ## Requirements